yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ## Configuration Validation

-All HJSON configuration files are validated by a JSON schema.
+All Hjson configuration files are validated by a JSON schema.
 The schemas for each file type can be found here:
 1. [Table Config]()
 1. [Data Source Config]()
 1. [Security Config]()